-NOTE: If you are allergic to either Ibuprofen or Acetaminophen and/or if you are taking ACE Inhibitors (ex: lisinopril), lithium, methotrexate, Warfarin (Coumadin) or Isoniazid please speak to Dr. Howard for a recommendation for an altered pain control plan.
+NOTE: If you are allergic to either Ibuprofen or Acetaminophen and/or if you are taking ACE Inhibitors (ex: lisinopril), lithium, methotrexate, Warfarin (Coumadin) or Isoniazid please speak to Dr. Howard, Dr. Camba and Dr. Miller for a recommendation for an altered pain control plan.
 The efficacy of your medication may be altered or affected by pain medication.

-Please notify Dr. Howard or Dr. Camba of any allergies you have to antibiotics.
+Please notify Dr. Howard, Dr. Camba and Dr. Miller of any allergies you have to antibiotics.

 1. Not all root canal treatments necessitate an antibiotic.
-Please consult with Dr. Howard or Dr. Camba if you need one or not.
+Please consult with Dr. Howard, Dr. Camba and Dr. Miller if you need one or not.

-2. If you were already taking an antibiotic before root canal therapy with Dr. Howard or Dr. Camba, finish your antibiotics.
+2. If you were already taking an antibiotic before root canal therapy with Dr. Howard, Dr. Camba and Dr. Miller, finish your antibiotics.